nasimisa/files-react/NOTES.md

 - no need to accept gridView and tableView from parent, i just imported inside Folder component.

-- then i noticed that there is no need to use options and pass it as props from HomePage to Folder then to Views. so instead i just used in gridview and tableview.
+- then i noticed that there is no need to use options and pass it as props from HomePage to Folder then to Views. so instead i just used in gridview and tableview (later when I implemented favorites,i moved it to context)

 - removed unnecessary scss files from Folder folder.